Applying Reading Research in Fun & Effective Ways

 If you’d like to try out a sample printable pack of 10 sentences for dictation (including CVC and short vowel words with consonant digraphs CK, TH, SH, CH and trigraph TCH) along with pages for differentiation and digital slides for a paper-free version, you will receive them for free as a thank-you gift for signing up for my newsletter, which is also free.

 By signing up with this link, you will receive the free set of sentence dictation activities.
-You’ll also start receiving my monthly emails of structured literacy teaching tips.
+You’ll also start receiving my occasional emails of structured literacy teaching tips.
 I promise not to bombard you with emails!
 You may also unsubscribe at any time.

 Final Thoughts on Sentence Dictation